National Surf Schools & Instructors Association National Surf Schools & Instructors Association (NSSIA)

 Hawaiian born, Kali 'da Big Kahuna' Montero surfing and instructional roots go back to the birthplace of surfing - HAWAII.
 Raised and first learning to surf on the West side of Oahu Kali first learned the ancient "ways" from his Kupuna in 1952 and surfed with some of Hawaii's legends and "first families of surfing".
 He later came under the tutelage of Duke Paoa Kahanamoku (father of modern day surfing) who instilled and commissioned him to the perpetuation of surfing as a Hawaiian heritage and gift to the world.
 Kali continued to learn and honed his craft from some of the legendary beach boys of Hawaii and spent 25 yrs. teaching thousands this ancient Sport of Kings on Waikiki Beach.
 Hungry to learn as much as he could about the sport he loved, Kali also studied under the Hawaiian masters of surfboard design and shaping and later was the East coast rep for Blue Hawaii Surfboards and Aloha Surfboards.
 Not satisfied he competed for 17 years specializing in big wave competition, which brought him to the international arenas of Hawaii, Australia and California and numerous other worldwide surfing venues.
 Having arrived in South Florida in 1996 Kali saw the need for a structured and expert course of surf instruction and with the blessings of owners of Island Water Sports co-founded what has become the largest and longest running organized FREE surf lessons in the world.
 Kali also founded an online forum which he hosts called Ask da Big Kahuna which provide expert advice and answers all questions about surfing, training, equipment, travel and accessories.
 Understanding the need for a more formalized course of instruction with individualized attention and from numerous requests from students, parents and the general public Kali established Big Kahuna Surf Schools to satisfy this need.

 Second generation San Diego, Californian, Gerry Kantor bodysurfed in the 1950's and started surfing in the early 60's.
 In the 70's he traveled extensively for surf in Mexico and France.
-In the 80's he wrote articles for Surfer Magazine and H20 magazine, and also wrote and produced the comedy sequences for the 1982 surf movie, "Blazing Boards."
+In the 80's he wrote articles for Surfer Magazine and H20 magazine.
 He is a graduate of the University of California at San Diego, and has owned and operated Leucadia Surf School in north San Diego since 2003.

 Lou Maresca grew up and first surfed in the 60's in NJ.
 He attended the University of Bridgeport with a major of Phys Ed and an Elementary Ed minor.
 In 1999 he moved to Florida, subsequently settling in Vero Beach.
 He surfed ESA contests in the 1980s and was invited to the US Amateur Championships in Oahu where he placed 12th.
 In 1991 he opened Lou Maresca's Central Florida Surf School, know simply as Surf School, since there were no others on the East Coast at that time.
 By 1992 hundreds of students had attended his surf school and surf camps, including the Williams sisters, Venus and Serena...unknown at the time in the world of tennis, and with the first groups taken to his Costa Rican Surf Camp.
 In 1997 his school was the cover story in the Continental Airlines In-flight Magazine.
 In 1993, Lou directed and produced a local Florida TV show, "Let's Go Surfing!"
 In 1997, Men's Health Magazine attended Lou's Costa Rica camp and wrote a 5 page story about it.
 In 1999, Lou was hired by the US Dept. of Defense to instruct 2 personnel on how to teach surfing.
 Lou competed in the 2001 Robert August Invitational Longboard Contest in Tamarindo and took 1st.
 Lou currently lives in Vero Beach, Florida.